ljwsummer/plus/README.md

 # das
-das means sad.
+das = data analysis software?
+No. Actually **das** means the reverse of sad.
 To be honest, I feel very sad for something when I start this project.

 ## Introduction
 A machine learning toolkit.